tjosephcarroll/se-lab18/container/lab1/README.md

 ![container stats](../resources/docker_stats_container1.jpg)

-Stop & remove the container
+* Stop & remove the container
+    * please note how the simple 'ps' command shows you all *running* containers
+    * while the 'ps -a' shows you all *running and stopped* containers
 ```
 $ docker stop myservice